-This section provides information about differential item functioning (DIF) analyses used for the 2007 MSA-Math.
-For the 2007 MSA-Math DIF analyses, the reference group was either male or Caucasian students, and the focal group was either female or African-American students.
+This section provides information about differential item functioning (DIF) analyses used for the 2008 MSA-Reading.
+For the 2008 MSA-Reading DIF analyses, the reference group was either male or Caucasian students, and the focal group was either female or African-American students.
+DIF analyses on the 2008 operational items indicated that all the items were satisfactory.
+All the DIF results were archived in the 2008 Maryland item bank.

-Since the 2007 MSA-Math was a mixed-format examination, comprising of both BCR, ECR, SR, and SRP items, the DIF procedure used consists of Mantel's (1963) extension of the Mantel-Haenszel procedure (the Mantel Chi-square) for the BCR and ECR items and the Mantel-Haenszel procedure (Mantel & Haenszel, 1959) for the SR and SRP items.
+Since the 2008 MSA-Reading was a mixed-format examination, comprised of both SR and BCR items, the DIF procedure used consists of the Mantel Chi-square (Mantel, 1963) for the BCR items and the Mantel-Haenszel procedure (Mantel & Haenszel, 1959) for the SR items.

-Brief Constructed Response (BCR) and Extended Constructed Response (ECR) Items
+Brief Constructed Response (BCR) Items